environ-developers/Environ/Doc/sphinx/example04.rst

 The tolerance is also different from previous examples.
 This parameter is typically set in order to optimize the ability for the self-consistent process to converge, and should be picked appropriately depending on the system.
 These examples serve as good guidelines for each type of simulation.

+Along with the electrostatic solvation energy, which calculated similarly to Example 1, where one takes the difference between the total energy in vacuum with total energy in electrolyte solvent, this example calculates the Fermi energy both in vacuum and in solution.
+Unlike other energy terms, the printed total Fermi energy is decomposed into terms, one from QE and a correction (delta energy) from Environ.
+Hence, the user should sum these terms during post-processing in order to get the Fermi energy of the system (this is done for the user in this example by the bash script).